-Writing Goals: How to Set the Right Goals for 2020
+Writing Goals: How to Set Meaningful Goals for 2022 That You Can Manage and Achieve

 Stop focusing on what you should be doing this year.

-Instead, spend time thinking about what you want to be doing.
 You may learn something new about yourself, and you will definitely have a fuller, more meaningful year.

-4. Pick Four Goals (NO MORE)
+4. Pick Two Writing Goals (NO MORE)

-After brainstorming all the things you want to accomplish over the next year, you will likely have many things you want in one or two areas of your life and just a few in others.
+After brainstorming all the things you want to accomplish over the next year, you will likely have many things you want to do.

-Keep brainstorming until you have at least three things you want in each area of work, writing, relationships, and self.
-Then do this:

-Pick your top four goals, the four things you want most out of this year.
+But here’s the thing: the more projects you take on, the less likely you will actually accomplish them.

+Pick your top two writing goals—e.g. the two things that would make the biggest impact on your writing career.

-You pick just four because you don’t have time for mediocre goals and aspirations.
+You pick just two because you don’t have time for mediocre goals and aspirations.
 A year really isn’t very long, especially when it comes to achieving your deepest desires.
 The more you focus on the few things you most want, the more of a chance you have at achieving them.

-When I first tried this exercise in 2012, I tracked each of these four things carefully for a few months.
+When I first tried this exercise in 2012, I tracked each of these things carefully for a few months.
 Then I got busy with other things and got out of the habit.

-However, a year later I found my list again, and I was shocked to discover that I had accomplished all of them.
+However, a year later I found my list again, and I was shocked to discover that I had accomplished both of them.

 They didn’t look exactly how I planned, but each one was an important part of my life.
+Knowing I met them all felt great.

 So choose carefully!
 What you choose will change your life!